 The Company reviews goodwill for impairment annually.
-Management has determined that after the spin-off of Bogen, it operates as two reporting units.
+Management has determined that after the spin-off of Bogen, it operates as one reporting unit and therefore assesses goodwill for impairment on an enterprise-wide basis.
 Prior to the spin-off, the Company determined that it operated four operating units.
 Goodwill is tested for impairment at the reporting unit level.
-In the current year, as of December 31, 2012, the Company adopted Accounting Standards Updates ("ASU") 2011-08, Testing Goodwill for Impairment.
-Under the amendments in this Update, an entity is not required to calculate the fair value of a reporting unit unless the entity determines that it is more likely than not that its fair value is less than its carrying amount.
+In 2012, the Company adopted Accounting Standards Update ("ASU") 2011-08, Testing Goodwill for Impairment.
+Under the amendments in this ASU, an entity is not required to calculate the fair value of a reporting unit unless the entity determines that it is more likely than not that its fair value is less than its carrying amount.
 If, after assessing the qualitative factors, the Company determines that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then the Company performs a two-part impairment test.
 In the first step, the Company would use the income approach to assess the fair value of the reporting unit.
 If fair value is less than the carrying amount of the reporting unit, the second step would compare the implied fair value of goodwill with its carrying amount.
 If impairment is determined, the Company would then recognize additional charges to operating expenses in the period in which they are identified, which would result in a reduction of operating results and a reduction in the amount of goodwill.
-During the years ended December 31, 2012 and 2011, the Company determined that no impairment of goodwill existed.
+During the years ended December 31, 2013, 2012, and 2011, the Company determined that no impairment of goodwill existed.